-In the early 1990's, CoDevelopment Canada, the non-profit that owns Café Ético, was working with a rural community on Ometepe Island in Nicaragua on a project to improve access to water.
-Many of the community members were part of Finca Magdalena, a co-operative of small-scale coffee farmers.
-Although at the time coffee prices on the world market were not abysmal, the cooperative did not sell their coffee directly to importers, but rather to middle men, vastly reducing the price they received.
-The co-operative also had a fairly large bank loan that was eating up the meagre profits from their coffee harvests, and, thanks to high interest rates, the loan was growing rather than shrinking.
-The co-operative was caught in a vicious cycle, and feared for their survival.
+In the early 90's, CoDevelopment Canada, the non-profit that owns Café Ético, was working with a rural community on Ometepe Island in Nicaragua on a project to improve access to water.
+At the time many community members were part a co-operative of small-scale coffee farmers called Finca Magdalena.
+Although coffee prices in the world market were not abysmal, the cooperative did not sell their coffee directly to importers but rather to middle men which vastly reduced the price they received.
+Finca Magdalena also had a fairly large bank loan that was eating up farmers' meagre profits from coffee harvests, and coupled with high interest rates, the co-operative got caught in a vicious cycle were debt was growing rather than shrinking.

-Seeking a long-term solution, Finca Magdalena co-operative members told CoDev and other grassroots Canadian organizations working with CoDev that something they really needed was a way of getting a better price for their coffee.
-The organizations sat down with co-operative representatives, and hammered out a price for coffee that would reflect the immense amount of labour and expertise that goes in to organic coffee production, and that would afford farmers and their families a dignified standard of living.
+Seeking a long-term solution, Finca Magdalena members told CoDev and other Canadian grassroots partners that something they really needed was finding ways to get better prices for coffee.
+This led to Canadian organizations to sit down with co-operative representatives to reach concensus in formulating a price for coffee that would reflect the immense amount of labour and expertise that goes into organic coffee production and that would afford farmers and their families a dignified standard of living.
 Soon, CoDev and their partner organizations were buying 100% of the co-operative's coffee.

-Within two years, the Finca Magdalena co-operative had paid off 100% of it's bank loan, and could begin operating free and clear of debt, and begin investing in their co-operative, their members and their community.
-Today the co-operative is a thriving organization, which, in addition to farming coffee, now operates a successful hostel, attracting thousands of visitors and educating tourists on coffee and organic agriculture.
+Within two years Finca Magdalena had paid 100% of it's bank loan and could begin operating free and clear of debt, finally beginning to invest in their co-operative, members, and communities.
+Today, the co-operative is a thriving organization which, in addition to farming coffee, also successfully operates a hostel, currently attracting thousands of visitors who also learn about coffee and organic agriculture.

-Demand soon outgrew supply, and Café Ético began purchasing coffee from farmer co-operatives in Northern Nicaragua, from which we continue to purchase today.
+Demand soon outgrew supply, and Café Ético began purchasing coffee from other farmer co-operatives in Northern Nicaragua, expanding our long-term network of partnerships from which we continue to purchase today.

 Why fair trade?

-Café Ético believes in doing business with a conscience.
-With millions of people's lives worldwide depending on the coffee trade, paying a fair price for coffee makes a significant difference in the lives of coffee farmers and their families.
+Café Ético believes in doing responsible, socially-just, and environmentally friendly business.
+With millions of people's lives worldwide depending on coffee trade, we are aware that paying a fair price to coffee makers is central in making a significant and direct positive impact on the lives of farmers and their families.